 \textbf{Reinforcement learning} is an ML technique gaining popularity in cybercrime prediction.
 RL is a type of artificial intelligence where the machine learns to make decisions by interacting with its environment, and it is commonly used in gaming and robotics.
 The same concept can be applied to cybercrime prediction, where the machine learns to predict and respond to cyber threats based on its interaction with the environment, as shown in figure \ref{fig:RL}.

 In cybercrime prediction, RL can be used to train machines to learn from past cyber attacks and adapt their behavior accordingly to detect and respond to similar attacks in the future.
 RL can help identify patterns of cybercrime behavior, which can be used to develop better predictive models.
 One potential application of RL in cybercrime prediction is identifying malicious network traffic.
-A 2019 study (\cite{chatterjee2019detecting}) proposed a RL framework for automated URL-based phishing detection.
+Chatterjee et al. \cite{chatterjee2019detecting} proposed a RL framework for automated URL-based phishing detection.
 RL's deep neural network-based implementation to map the sequential decision-making process complements existing phishing detection methodologies and offers a more dynamic and self-adaptive phishing identification system.
 This work is a foundation for a more efficient framework but is not yet optimized for real-world implementation.
-A recent study that focused on RL (\cite{zaman2022trustworthy}) proposed a security mechanism to detect cyberattacks in IoT devices by employing RL.
-The proposed method uses the DeepQ algorithm to train the agent, which takes lexical features of URLs as input and can dynamically adapt to new phishing attacks.
-The proposed method achieved an average accuracy of 97.29$\%$ using the UNSW-NB dataset.
+A recent study that focused on RL \cite{zaman2022trustworthy} proposed a security mechanism to detect cyberattacks in IoT devices by employing RL.
+The proposed method uses the DeepQ algorithm to train the agent, which takes the lexical features of URLs as input, can dynamically adapt to new phishing attacks, and achieves an average accuracy of 97.29$\%$ using the UNSW-NB dataset.
 The results demonstrate that the proposed study has the potential to be deployed as a security mechanism against cybercrimes.
 However, RL in cybercrime prediction is still in its early stages, and some challenges must be addressed.